amnshrestha/openFace-mac-installation-wiki/Output-Format.md

-The two projects that process data are **FaceLandmarkImg** and **FeatureExtraction** and their output is explained in detail in this page. **FaceLandmarkImg** is intended for individual images and **FeatureExtraction** for sequence analysis (image sequence/webcam/video).
-Their output format is the same with the exception that **FeatureExtraction** assumes that there is only one face in the sequence, so each data row/observation corresponds to a frame, while **FaceLandmarkImg** can process multiple faces in the same image and each data row/observation corresponds to a face.
+The two projects that process data are **FaceLandmarkImg** and **FeatureExtraction** and their output is explained in detail in this page. **FaceLandmarkImg** is intended for individual images and **FeatureExtraction** for sequence (image sequence/webcam/video) analysis that contain a single face, while **FaceLandmarkVidMulti** is intended for sequences containing multiple faces.
+Their output format is the same.

 ## CSV file